bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 Linux uses [block devices][block-devices] to provide reads and writes to hardware technology without exposing the hardware characteristics of the devices.
-For example, the first registered hard drive block device is located at `/dev/sda`.
+For example, the first registered hard drive block device mounts at `/dev/sda`.
 A [network block device][nbd-general] enables a remote machine to provide the content of a block device on a system across the network.